Systems-ShiftLab/PMNet/index.md

 </p>
 </details>

-PMNet implementation consists of 2 main parts: PMNet hardware and PMNet software library
+PMNet implementation consists of 2 main parts: PMNet hardware and PMNet software

 ## PMNet Hardware
 There are 2 main parts of PMNet hardware implementation.